2012 Pacific hurricane season

 The 2012 Pacific hurricane season was a moderately active Pacific hurricane season that saw an unusually high number of tropical cyclones pass west of the Baja California Peninsula.
-The season officially started on May 15 in the eastern Pacific, and on June 1 in the central Pacific, and ended on November 30; these dates conventionally delimit the period during which most tropical cyclones form in the northeastern Pacific Ocean.
-However, with the formation of Tropical Storm Aletta on May 14 the season slightly exceeded these bounds.
+The season officially began on May 15 in the eastern Pacific Ocean (east of 140°W), and on June 1 in the central Pacific (from 140°W to the International Date Line, north of the equator; they both ended on November 30.
+These dates conventionally delimit the period of each year when most tropical cyclones form in these regions of the Pacific Ocean.
+However, the formation of tropical cyclones is possible at any time of the year.
+This season's first system, Tropical Storm Aletta, formed on May 14, and the last, Tropical Storm Rosa, dissipated on November 3.

 Hurricane Bud intensified into the first major hurricane of the season, one of three to do so in the month of May.
 In mid-June, Hurricane Carlotta came ashore near Puerto Escondido, Mexico.
 Seven people were killed by Carlotta and damage amounted to US$12.4 million.
 Hurricane Paul brought significant damage to Baja California Sur.
 Tropical Storms Hector, John, Kristy, and Norman, as well as Hurricane Fabio all threatened land; however, damage from these storms were relatively minor.